xtanaa001/academic-kickstart/content/research/overview.md

 ## [Networked Systems, Platforms, and Markets](/research/#slider_applications)

-I focus on optimization problems in computer networks, cloud computing and energy systems in the presence of private data held by self-interested agents.
+I work on applications in networked systems such as computer networks, cloud computing and energy systems.
+I am most excited by problems where theories of online decision-making and incentives provide useful insight for the design of real platforms and markets.